Andruxa-dev/SOLUTION-SNIPPETS/README.md

 # SOLUTION-SNIPPETS
-Random assortment of python snippets to solve given problems Given problems have been agregated from various sources on the internet, or created to adress common challenges
+Random assortment of python, java problems/solutions that i find to be interesting